6th Feb 2020

 Early planning plays a large part in dealing with any challenges which present themselves to any Business and Brexit is no exception.
 At the start of 2019 Nortek carried out a full impact assessment on how and where Brexit may affect our customers in the areas of both production and supply chain, and our customers can be safe in the knowledge that we do have contingencies and stock holding in place to overcome any supply shortages.

-The statement below is an overview on how Nortek plans to avoid any disruption in the event of an orderly or disorderly Brexit.
+The statement below is an overview on how Nortek plans to avoid any supply disruption, during and after the current transition.

-Of the few suppliers that we trade with, which are either headquartered or have warehousing based within the EU we are currently working closely with them during this ever evolving situation and will continue to do so, both during the transition and in the months following Brexit in order to mitigate any supply or trade issues when (or if ) they should arise.
+Of the few suppliers that we trade with, which are either headquartered or have warehousing based within the EU we are currently working closely with them during the current transition in order to mitigate any supply or trade issues when (or if ) they should arise.
 However we are already in a position to source any affected materials and components from alternative suppliers outside of the EU on either a temporary or permanent basis with the minimum of disruption should supplies from the EU be interrupted.

 Due to the much documented World-Wide supply issues and long lead times with MLCC and several other components over the last few years, Nortek already maintains stock holding of several months worth of key and critical components used within our customers’ products and this stock will cover our production order book throughout any changes in our supply chain.